-Gummy supplements get a lot of attention for what consumers can see-bottles, labels, and shipping materials.
-From a manufacturing perspective, that’s only the surface.
+Gummy supplements get a lot of attention for what consumers can see—bottles, labels, and shipping materials.
+From a manufacturing perspective, that's only the surface.
 The bigger environmental story is usually buried in the plant: utilities, sanitation, humidity control, and yield loss.
-Gummies are a “wet, hot, sticky” product, and producing them consistently under cGMP conditions naturally concentrates impact in places that don’t show up in a typical sustainability conversation.
+Gummies are a “wet, hot, sticky” product.
+Producing them consistently under cGMP conditions concentrates impact in places that don't show up in a typical sustainability conversation.

-This post breaks down the true environmental drivers of gummy production and highlights the levers that typically make the biggest difference-without compromising quality systems or operational control.
+The true environmental drivers of gummy production are often hidden.
+Here are the factors that make the biggest difference—without compromising quality or operational control.

 Why gummies have a different environmental profile